launchdarkly-labs/se-react-workshop/README.md

 | Gravity   | gravity | number | 1, 0.6, 0.3, 0.1 | 0.6 | master |
 | Show Details | show-details | bool | true, false | false | master |

-> **_Note_:** It's recommended the facilitator apply a `master` tag to these flags.
+> **Note:** It's recommended the facilitator apply a `master` tag to these flags.
 This will help you secure and maintain them as a reusable 'master' set that cannot be altered by attendees.
 We'll set up these permissions in the next section.

 * Next, make a [Clone](https://docs.launchdarkly.com/home/getting-started/feature-flags/?q=clone#cloning-flags) of each of these flags.
 This will give your participants a set of flags they can then Clone and modify (add/remove Variations, etc.) without altering your originals.